All That You Can't Leave Behind: Release and promotion

 Following the comparatively poor reception of their previous album Pop, U2 declared on a number of occasions that they were "re-applying for the job ... of best band in the world."
 Promotional activities for the album included a number of U2 firsts such as appearances on MTV's Total Request Live, USA Network's Farmclub.com, and Saturday Night Live.
 The band kicked off the release of the album by performing a short concert for about 600 people at the ManRay club in Paris, France, on 19 October 2000, as part of the promotion for the 30 October release of the album.
 The album was banned in Burma by SPDC because "Walk On" was dedicated to Burmese human rights activist Aung San Suu Kyi.

 The album was preceded by the lead single "Beautiful Day", released on 9 October 2000.
-It was U2's fourth number-one single in the UK, their first number one in the Netherlands, and was also number one for a week in Australia.
-The song peaked at number 21 in the US.
+It was U2's fourth number-one single on the UK Singles Chart, their first number one in the Netherlands, and was also number one for a week in Australia.
+The song peaked at number 21 on the US Billboard Hot 100.
 The album's second single, "Stuck in a Moment You Can't Get Out Of", was originally released on 29 January 2001.
 It was also a success, reaching number two on the UK Singles Chart.
 In Canada and the United States, the song was released as the album's final single later in the year.

 A third single, "Elevation", was first released in Australia on 25 June 2001 and received a UK release on 16 July 2001.
 The version of the song released as the single was the "Tomb Raider Mix", which appeared in television commercials for the Lara Croft: Tomb Raider movie.
 It features a much more hard rock arrangement than the album version, and it is this arrangement that the band plays live.
 The album's fourth and final single, "Walk On", was released in the UK on 19 November 2001.
 This song served as the album's second single in North America; in Canada, it was released in February 2001, while in the US, it was serviced to radio the following month.
 The song took on new meaning with listeners following the 11 September attacks.